How a Virtual Assistant can Change Your Nightmare Business into a Dream

 Local or International?

-Hiring a VA locally (e.g Australia) will cost more than an offshore VA (e.g Philippines).
+Hiring a VA locally (e.g Australia/USA) will cost more than an offshore VA (e.g Philippines).
 While your first consideration might be money, stop and think.
 Look at the job role you’ve created and the list of tasks you want performed.
 Sure, some of these tasks can easily be outsourced offshore.
 However, you may want a local to perform the more technical/specialised tasks.

-I have a team of VA’s that are a mix of offshore staff and locals.
+We have a team of VA’s that are a mix of offshore staff and locals.
 The tasks they perform are suited to their skillset and hourly rate.
 My Australian VA is highly educated and extremely fast working.
 Some of the tasks she performs are more suited to a local.
 Such as contacting my clients – as her local knowledge and higher education are necessary for this.

 However, my offshore team is also amazing.
 They are also well-educated, and their skillset is well-suited to their tasks.
 Unfortunately with them being overseas, there is a time difference.
 And while this is not an issue in my business, it may be for yours, so keep this in mind.